NitishM2022/NandtoTetris/cpu_16bit/README.md

 - CPU Emulator
 - Assembler

-## Output
+## Architecture

-Below is an image of the CPU output:
+Below is an image of the CPU architecture:

 ![CPU Output](output.png)